Quarantine seriously stoked our love of comfort food, not to mention our cravings for carbs.

 So it's little surprise that SoMa's Zero Zero caught our attention mid-pandemic with a next-level garlic bread aimed at satisfying even the most intense munchies.

-The restaurant's "Stoner" garlic bread made our list of top 100 takeout dishes this year and, yes, it is the creation of a stoned and hungry chef.
+The restaurant's "Stoner" garlic bread made our list of top 100 takeout dishes and, yes, it is the creation of a stoned and hungry chef.

 Last summer, chef-owner Bruce Hill was resurfacing the floors at Zero Zero and had plans to hit a friend's barbecue later on.
 "I wanted to bring garlic bread, so I raided the line and almost all of the ingredients were on the pasta station," he says.